vantage-sh/handbook.vantage.sh/docs/aws/services/elasticache-pricing.md

 ## Reserved Instances
 ElastiCache Nodes do have Reserved Instances that can give you significant savings.
 Reserved Instances are covered as a general concept found [here](../concepts/reserved-instances.md).

-Typically as ElastiCache nodes tend to remain on for longer durations and aren't typically members of auto-scaling groups, they are good candidates for cost savings via Reserved Instances.
+Typically, as ElastiCache nodes remain on for longer durations and aren't members of auto-scaling groups, they are good candidates for cost savings via Reserved Instances.

 ## Savings Plans